-All we had to do was roast the already chopped squash, for a set amount of time, boil the pasta, chop some vegetables and walnuts, then cook and mix everything.
+All we had to do was roast the already chopped squash for a set amount of time, boil the pasta, chop some vegetables and walnuts, then cook and mix everything.
 It did take some finessing to get the consistency the way we wanted it, but that’s a matter of personal preference more than anything else.

 Freekeh & Vegetable ‘Fried Rice’

-Although it’s called Freekeh & Vegetable ‘Fried Rice,’ there’s not actually any rice in this dish.
-But hear us out: it’s a toasted wheat dish that’s popular in Asian dishes, and we loved it.
+Although it’s called Freekeh & Vegetable ‘Fried Rice,’ there’s no rice in this dish.
+But hear us out: it’s a toasted wheat dish that’s popular in the Mediterranean and Mideastern countries, and we loved it.

-If you’re looking for more adventurous vegetarian dishes without a lot of prep work or stress, a Blue Apron Vegetarian Plan might be the perfect fit.
+If you’re looking for more adventurous vegetarian dishes without a lot of prep work or stress, the Blue Apron Vegetarian Plan might be the perfect fit.